-The Router's LEDs and the WPS/Reset Button are located on the front panel (View from left to right).
+The Router's LEDs are located on the front panel (View from left to right).

-Name Status Indication PWR Off Power is off.
-On Power is on.
+Name Status Indication DWD On Power is on.
+PWR Off Power is off.
 On The Router is initializing.
 SYS Flashing The Router is working properly.
-Off The Router has a system error. \\\/\ \\ \\\\ Off The Wireless function is disabled.
+Off The Router has a system error.
 WLAN Flashing The Wireless function is enabled.
-Off There is no device linked to the corresponding port.
-WAN, 1,2,3,4 (LAN) On There is a device linked to the corresponding port but there is no activity.
-Flashing There is an active device linked to the corresponding port.
-WPS Slow Flash A wireless device is connecting to the network by WPS function.
-This process will last for about 2 minutes.
-On A wireless device has been successfully added to the network by WPS function.
-The LED will keep on for about 5 minutes.
-Quick Flash A wireless device failed to be added to the network by WPS function.
+VVLAIN Off The Wireless function is disabled.
+10/0.51 On A device is linked to the corresponding port but there is no activity.
+WAN, LAN1-4 Flashing An active device is linked to the corresponding port.
+L/((1)-4 Off No device is linked to the corresponding port.
+On The USB 3G dongle is connected.
+3G Flashing Data is received or sent through the 3G dongle.
+Off No device is linked to the USB port.
+Slow Flash A wireless device is connecting to the network by QSS function.
+This process will last in the first 2 minutes.
+QSS On A wireless device has been successfully added to the network by QSS function.
+Quick Flash A wireless device failed to be added to the network by QSS function.

-Table 1-1 The LEDs Description
+Table 1-1 The LEDs description

-- 1. After a device is successfully added to the network by WPS function, the WPS LED will keep on for about 5 minutes and then turn off. - 2.
-When press and hold the WPS/Reset Button for more than 8 seconds, you will reset the router.
+After a device is successfully added to the network by QSS function, the QSS LED will keep on for about 5 minutes and then turn off.